Miguel Cairo: New York Mets (2005)

 Cairo was signed by the New York Mets as a free agent before the 2005 season and hit .251 in 100 games.

-Return to the Yankees (2006–2007)
+New York Yankees (second stint) (2006–2007)

 He returned to the Yankees in 2006 and hit .239 in 81 games.

 On August 7, 2007, the Yankees designated him for assignment in order to make room on the 40-man roster for Jason Giambi.
 He was released on August 15.

-Return to the Cardinals (2007)
+St. Louis Cardinals (second stint) (2007)

 On August 19, 2007, the St. Louis Cardinals signed Cairo to a minor league contract, with him reporting to AAA Memphis on August 22.
 On September 1, 2007, the Cardinals activated him and brought him up to start at second base in a game against the Cincinnati Reds.
 He became a free agent after the season.

 Seattle Mariners (2008)

 On January 8, 2008, he signed a one-year contract with the Seattle Mariners.

 Early at the season, Cairo was seldom used, losing his playing time to teammate Willie Bloomquist and Greg Norton.
 Norton was soon traded to the Atlanta Braves and, with outfield trouble, the Mariners started a platoon with Bloomquist and Jeremy Reed in center field. which allowed Cairo to be a back-up for struggling first baseman Richie Sexson.

 On July 10, the Mariners released Sexson and Cairo assumed the role of full-time first baseman for a few days until Bryan LaHair was finished nursing a sore toe.
 For the rest of the season, Cairo shared duties at first base with left-handed hitting LaHair, and started at the other infield positions when the incumbents had an off-day.